andegna/calender/README.md

 // convert it to jdn
 $jdn = $converter->getJdn();

-// use the built-in php function to convert the jdn to the jewish calender
+// use the built-in php function to convert the jdn to the jewish calendar
 $jewish_date1 = jdtojewish($jdn);

 // 9/16/5777